 Time to readless than

-- Crews have restored power for more than 100,000 customers
+- Power has been restored for more than 120,000 customers

 - Crews are following COVID-19 preventative measures, including social distancing as they restore power

 - Be safe and stay away from downed power lines.
 To report a downed line, call 800-522-6870 or email@example.com with account info and location of downed line (if line is not at customer’s address)

 - Please do not approach crews and utility vehicles in your neighborhood.
 Doing so could jeopardize your safety and will only delay the restoration process.

 - Safety precautions should be followed when using a portable generator.

 - Check your home to be sure it’s able to take power.